The Atacama Cosmology Telescope: DR6 Constraints on Extended Cosmological Models: Primordial matter power spectrum compilation

 The primordial power spectrum constraints presented in~\S\ref{sec:pk} are derived sampling the primordial power over 30 bins centered on specific $k$ wavenumbers, with individual flat uninformative priors as summarized in Table~\ref{table:binned priors}.

 The measurement across bins presented in~\S\ref{sec:pk} can be mapped onto the linear matter power spectrum through the matter transfer function $\mathcal{T}(k)\equiv T(k)/k^2$ via

 where the dimensionless primordial power is converted to units of Mpc$^{3}$ through the $2\pi^2/k^3$ prefactor (note that $T(k)$ is dimensionless).
 As done in previous works, we use this relationship to show the CMB constraints on the primordial power spectrum alongside those from late-time probes such as galaxy surveys \citep[e.g.,][]{2002PhRvD..66j3508T, 2004ApJ...606..702T, 2012ApJ...749...90H, Planck_2018_overview, 2019MNRAS.489.2247C}.
 Our main results for the binned $P_{\mathcal{R}}(k)$ posterior distributions from \pactlb\ (Fig.~\ref{fig:binned Pk}) are projected onto the linear matter power spectrum in Fig.~\ref{fig:matter power}.
+We take the samples from our chains of the binned $P_{\mathcal{R}}(k)$ analysis using \pactlb\ and compute the linear matter power spectrum as a derived parameter in order to account for the uncertainties from the cosmology on the transfer function.
 From Fig.~\ref{fig:binned Pk} we note that \pact\ would give similar projections.
-We also show the \pactlb\ best-fit $\Lambda$CDM model for both the linear and non-linear matter power spectrum.\footnote{We use the \texttt{HMcode-2020}~\citep{Mead2020} dark-matter-only model of the non-linear power spectrum.} Other constraints are shown from the Dark Energy Survey (DES) \citep{2018PhRvD..98d3528T}, the Sloan Digital Sky Survey (SDSS) \citep{2010MNRAS.404...60R}, the extended Baryon Oscillation Spectroscopic Survey (eBOSS) \citep{2018ApJS..235...42A}, and the Hubble Space Telescope (HST) measurements of the UV galaxy luminosity function (UV LF) \citep{2022ApJ...928L..20S}.
+We also show the \pactlb\ best-fit $\Lambda$CDM model for both the linear and non-linear matter power spectrum.\footnote{We use the \texttt{HMcode-2020}~\citep{Mead2020} dark-matter-only model of the non-linear power spectrum.} Other constraints are shown from the Dark Energy Survey (DES) \citep{2018PhRvD..98d3528T}, the Sloan Digital Sky Survey (SDSS) \citep{2010MNRAS.404...60R}, the extended Baryon Oscillation Spectroscopic Survey (eBOSS) \citep{2018ApJS..235...42A, 2019MNRAS.489.2247C}, and the Hubble Space Telescope (HST) measurements of the UV galaxy luminosity function (UV LF) \citep{2022ApJ...928L..20S}.
 Note that \pactlb\ detects non-zero power at $>95\%$ CL up to $k=0.43~\mathrm{Mpc}^{-1}$ whereas the \Planck-alone constraints cut off at $k=0.15~\mathrm{Mpc}^{-1}$.
 The bottom panel shows the residuals with respect to the \pactlb\ best-fit \lcdm\ linear power spectrum.
 At scales $k>0.1$~Mpc$^{-1}$, neighboring bins are more than 50\% correlated.
 The fact that the highest $k$ bins have mostly positive residuals is precisely why we find a slightly positive best-fit value for the running of the spectral index (in~\S\ref{sec:running}), although this is not statistically significant.